 \subsection{Datasets}

-We evaluated our proposed method in the DiCOVA 2021 challenge \cite{DiCOVA}.
-This challenge provides a dataset of sound recordings collected from COVID-19 infected and non-COVID-19 individuals for a two-class classification.
-This data set contains a total of 1040 samples, including 965 non-COVID-19 samples and 75 COVID-19 infected samples, with an imbalanced ratio of 13:1, which proves that this is an extremely imbalanced dataset.
-The average duration of recordings across subjects is 4.72 (standard error (\textit{S.E.}) $\pm$ 0.07) sec.
-In addition, the organizers of this challenge adopt a blind test set containing 233 samples, so the results obtained in this paper on the test set are given by the organizers of the challenge.
+In the DiCOVA 2021 challenge, \cite{DiCOVA}, we tested our proposed approach.
+For a two-class classification, this challenge presents a dataset of sound recordings taken from COVID-19 infected and non-COVID-19 individuals.
+This dataset has a total of 1040 samples, with 965 non-COVID-19 samples and 75 COVID-19 infected samples, resulting in a 13:1 skewed ratio, indicating that this is a highly imbalanced dataset.
+The average recording duration across subjects is 4.72 seconds (standard error (\textit{S.E.}) $\pm$ 0.07).
+Furthermore, the challenge organizers use a blind test set with 233 samples, so the results obtained in this paper on the test set are provided by the challenge organizers.